btilly/graphile.github.io/src/pages/postgraphile/smart-tags.md

 > **Warning:** This functionality is not intended for implementing permissions, it's for removing things from your API that you don't need.
 You should back these up with database permissions if needed.

-Multiple actions can be listed using commas (no spaces!), as in the following example which disables mutations on a table:
+Multiple actions can be listed using commas (no spaces!), and all actions by passing true.
+Ss in the following example which disables mutations on one table and completely hides another:

 ```json5
 class: {